 Health Service Programs

-All students who have paid their health service fees are eligible to participate in the UMass Boston Health Service Programs.
+All students who have paid their health service fees are eligible to participate in University Health Services's programs.
 Services include general medicine, gynecology, dental, health promotion, drug and alcohol prevention, and mental health services.

 Caution: Students from the Department of Counseling and School Psychology seeking mental health services should specifically request an appointment with a UMass Boston Health Service staff clinician.
 They should not agree to working with a clinical psychology practicum student for the intake evaluation.
 A therapeutic relationship with a clinical psychology practicum student now may lead to an ethical conflict later on because of dual relationships.
 That is, the DCSP student and the clinical psychology practicum student may at a future time become fellow students in a class or colleagues in community work.

-Graduate Assistantships are available and awarded upon the recommendation of faculty.
+Graduate assistantships are available and awarded upon the recommendation of faculty.
 Graduate Assistants typically assist faculty with research 4.5 hours per week in return for a stipend, tuition remission, and 25% reduction in the curriculum support fee.
-Interested students should complete the Graduate Assistantship Application form and submit it to the department Administrative Assistant <Kathleen.McMullin@umb.edu> In addition, students are encouraged to apply for assistantships in other programs, centers, and institutes.
+Interested students should complete the Graduate Assistantship Application form and submit it to the department administrative assistant <Kathleen.McMullin@umb.edu>.
+In addition, students are encouraged to apply for assistantships in other programs, centers, and institutes.
 The Institute for Community Inclusion and the Center for Social Development and Education often hire our students as graduate assistants as well.
-Information about assistantships can be found at Assistantship openings are posted online at the Employment Opportunities website
+Information about assistantships can be found on the Employment Opportunities website.

 Honors and Awards